 Good news: I have answers.

-Yes, certifications matter.
+Yes, in cybersecurity career certifications matter.
 And so do college degrees.
 And so does experience.
 And so does anything else that people think matters.

 Let me say this plainly: Things have the value that others place on them.